 The Wolfpack (11-8-1) travels to California this weekend for the Judi Garman Classic at Cal State-Fullerton.
 State faces DePaul on Thursday at 9:30 p.m.
 EDT.
 On Friday, the Pack faces top-ranked Oklahoma and Pacific and on Saturday No. 10 Michigan and No. 14 Texas.

 Freshman Hanna Sommer's solo homer gives NC State the lead and sophomore pitcher Emily Weiman picks up her fourth win in three days for the Wolfpack, which improved to 4-1 on the season.

 Versatile junior Chelsea Tate gives an insider's view to the opening of the 2013 NC State Softball season.

 Beginning Thursday, Nov.
 1, the Wolfpack coaching staff will conduct three 90-minute lessons on pitching skills.

-Oliver, an accomplished pitcher/designated player from 2004-08 at Hofstra, spent the last two seasons as the pitching coach at her alma mater, helping the Pride win the Colonial Athletic Association championship and the NCAA Los Angeles Regional championship in 2012.
+An accomplished pitcher/designated player from 2004-08 at Hofstra, Oliver spent the two seasons as the pitching coach at her alma mater, helping the Pride win the Colonial Athletic Association championship and the NCAA Los Angeles Regional championship in 2012.

-Prior to her time at Hofstra, she spent one season on first-year NC State coach Shawn Rychcik's staff at Boston University.
+Prior to her time at Hofstra, she spent one season on coach Rychcik's staff at Boston University.
 She also spent one season at Monmouth in 2009.

 As a pitcher/designated player, Oliver was a clutch hitter and pitcher for Hofstra as it completed its NCAA-record run of 11 consecutive conference championships.
 Oliver and her classmates won four consecutive CAA championships and advanced to two NCAA regional finals, to becoming the winningest class in school history.